-- b.
+- 76. Violating IDEA's computer use policies, rules, or agreements, including but not limited to the Student - 77.
+Acceptable Use Policy, and including conduct involving but not limited to: - a.
+Attempting to access or circumvent passwords or other security-related information of IDEA or its students or employees, and uploading or creating computer viruses or malicious software, including such conduct off school property if the conduct causes a substantial disruption to the educational environment. - b.
 Attempting to alter, destroy, or disable IDEA computer equipment, IDEA data, the data of others, or other networks connected to the IDEA system, including conduct occurring off school property if the conduct causes a substantial disruption of the educational environment. - c.
 Engaging conduct constituting online impersonation, including such conduct off school property if the conduct causes a substantial disruption to the educational environment. - d.
 Using the Internet or other electronic communications to threaten IDEA students, employees, or volunteers, including conduct occurring off school property if the conduct causes a substantial disruption to the educational environment. - e.
 Sending or posting electronic messages that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal, including conduct occurring off school property if the conduct causes a substantial disruption to the educational environment. - f.
-Using e-mail or websites at school to encourage illegal behavior or threaten school safety. - 76.
-Violating the terms and conditions of a student behavior contract. - 77.
+Using e-mail or websites at school to encourage illegal behavior or threaten school safety. - 78.
+Violating the terms and conditions of a student behavior contract. - 79.
 Any discretionary or mandatory expulsion violation under Texas Education Code, Chapter 37 (any offense listed in Sections 37.006(a) or 37.007 (a), (b), and (d) of the Texas Education Code), no matter when or where the offense takes place.

-Disciplinary Consequences (may not necessarily be followed in order and progressive disciplinary measures are not required)
+Level III Disciplinary Consequences (may not necessarily be followed in order and progressive disciplinary measures are not required)